uzh-bf/gbl-knowledge/content/games/Portfolio Management Simulation.md

 ---
 slug: portfolio-management-simulation
 title: Portfolio Management Simulation
-imgSrc: '/images/pfm_game.png'
+imgSrc: "/images/pfm_game.png"
-tags: ['UZH DF', 'Simulation', 'Investing']
+tags: ["UZH DF", "Simulation", "Investing"]
 subtitle: A simulation to improve decision-making ability
 objectives:
   - Players are able to apply their knowledge in finance and macroeconomics in a portfolio management setting.
   - Players are able to construct a strategic asset allocation which covers the customer's needs.
   - Players are able to construct a portfolio that fits to the strategic and tactical asset allocation.
   - Players are able to analyze various financial ratios, draw conclusions and make tactical adjustments in the portfolio(s) based on macroeconomic  forecasts.
   - Players are able to present and explain their strategy, implementation decisions, and results to a specific target audience in a suitable and understandable way.
 scenarios:
   - University education and training